Clinton says "desperate" Assad could use chemical arms

 "We still do not control the air base but the fighters are choking it off.
 We hope within the coming hours we can take it," said Abu Nidal, a spokesman for a rebel force called the Habib al-Mustafa brigade.

-He said rebels had captured a unit of air defence soldiers, killing and imprisoning dozens while others escaped.
+He said rebels had captured a unit of air defense soldiers, killing and imprisoning dozens while others escaped.

 Syria's state news agency said the army was still firmly in control of the base, but did not comment on rebel claims that they were surrounding the area.